-Most shooting, playback, and setup options can be accessed from the camera menus.
-Press the MEN⊔ button to display the menu selection dialog shown below, then use the multi selector to highlight the icon for the desired menu and press
+The shooting mode and most shooting, playback, and setup options can be accessed from the camera menus.
+Press the MENU button to display the menu selection dialog shown below, then use the multi selector to highlight the icon for the desired menu and press .